confidential-containers/trustee/README.md

 **Note**: If needs to verify TDX/SGX evidence using local PCCS (localhost:8081), please add `-p 8081` or directly use `--net host` when deploy KBS with `docker run`.

+### Run the KBS cluster

+We provide a docker compose script for quickly deploying KBS, AS, RVPS and Keyprovider as a local cluster.
+Please refer to the [guide](./docs/cluster.md) for a quick start.

 ## Attestation

 KBS communicate with [Attestation-Service](https://github.com/confidential-containers/attestation-service) to verify TEE evidence.